JesusLeon/Horologists/README.md

 - random-word

 ### Can I rename the excecutable?
 Sure.
-If you find yourself getting tired of typing `ruby horologist` all the time, just rename it or create an alias using the command you'd like: `alias h="ruby /usr/local/bin/horologist"`
+If you find yourself getting tired of typing `horologist` all the time, just rename it or create an alias using the command you'd like: `alias h="horologist"`

 ### Disclaimer
 Horologist is a side-project experiment in which I combined 3 initial conditions: